mfuentesg/localdns/README.md

 ## Systemd

 This service can be installed as systemd service.
-Use the following snippets as base for your configuration.
+Use the following snippets as base for your own configuration.
 These files assume that you have installed `localDNS` at `/opt/localdns/` directory and them will check for `/opt/localdns/localdns` binary file.

 **/etc/systemd/system/localdns.service**